NumEconCopenhagen/lectures-2019/README.md

 # Guides

-0. Asking questions (using GitHUb issues)
+Installation and work-flow:

 1. Installing Python
 2. Jupyter Notebook
 3. VSCode (basic)
 4. Git in VSCode
 5. Debugging in VSCode (debugging)

+Other:

+1. Searching for answers (using Google + Stackoverflow)
+2. Asking questions (using GitHUb issues)

 Cheatsheet for VSCode